Incontinence

 Voiding symptoms associated with urinary incontinence in all genders include:

-- Intermittent stream: flow of urine during voiding that stops and starts and reoccurs frequently
+• Intermittent stream: the flow of urine during voiding that stops and starts and reoccurs frequently

 MALE ANATOMY

-Since urinary incontinence is less common among those with a male anatomy, it is an area that may be overlooked by clinicians during assessment of such patients.
+Since urinary incontinence is less common among those with male anatomy, it is an area that may be overlooked by clinicians during the assessment of such patients.
 Physical assessment includes abdominal palpation for a distended bladder as well as examination of the external genitalia.
-The location of the urethral meatus is determined, along with the ease of retraction of the foreskin and any indication of congenital deformity (Abrams et al., 2017).
+The location of the urethral meatus is determined, along with the ease of retraction of the foreskin and any indication of congenital deformity (WOCN, 2021).

 INCONTINENCE AND PROSTATE CANCER

-Permanent urinary incontinence is more frequent in men who had radiation treatment as well as surgery.
+Permanent urinary incontinence is more frequent in men who have had radiation treatment as well as surgery.
 Radiation results in changes in the bladder neck and urethral tissue, which leads to the development of incontinence.
 Nocturia and urine hesitancy are reported as being the most troublesome problems for men.
 Postvoid dribbling can be a sign of benign prostate enlargement or urethral stricture and is a symptom the clinician must inquire about.
-Stress incontinence is highly prognostic of urinary sphincter dysfunction in men following prostatectomy surgery (Abrams et al., 2017).
+Stress incontinence is highly prognostic of urinary sphincter dysfunction in men following prostatectomy surgery (University of Utah Health, 2023).

 FEMALE ANATOMY